codesculpture/codesculpture/README.md

 Its <i>Aravind</i> - to explore everything
 ======================================================================================================================================

-Devops and Full Stack Developer
+Mobile and Full Stack Developer
 -------------------------------

 I like playing with complex projects.
 Built some projects for web and servers-side.
 I was started working Javascript and Java (Bad Combo).
 Now i have learned than that (little much).
 Love to contributing!